jrie/webViper/README.md

 //
 ```

-### Rule template
+### Rule template for usage as userscript
-For easier editing, the file `webViper-rule-template.js` contains a basic template for easy copy and paste into the userscript and script file.
+For easier editing, the file `webViper-rule-template.js` contains a basic template for easy copy and paste into the userscript.

 ## Video guide on how to add new rules